iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Proximal Operator/Bregman Proximal Mapping.md

 \end{aligned}
 $$

-Wich gives us an alternative representation of the Bregman proximal mapping defined at point $b$ for $\psi, \omega$.
+Which gives us an alternative representation of the Bregman proximal mapping defined at point $b$ for $\psi, \omega$.
 Now observe that the function $\psi(x) + \langle \nabla (b), x\rangle$ has domain on $\text{dom}(\partial \omega)$.
 Applying lemma 9.7, we have that $a \in \text{dom}(\partial \omega)$.
 And $a$ is the unique minimizer, satisfying $\mathbf 0 = \nabla \psi(a) + \nabla\omega(a) - \nabla \omega(b)$.